Back to main page | Benefits | OUS Tuition waiver | Forms | Resources | Stipend rates

 Requirements for VA Benefits at WOU: MS Word or Adobe PDF.

 - People have various notions of their responsibilities while receiving VA Benefits.
-We want to ensure everyone understand what is required of them so that all benefits can be processed and paid in a timely manor.
+We want to ensure everyone understand what is required of them so that all benefits can be processed and paid in a timely manner.

 Certification Request: MS Word or Adobe PDF.